Lupus: Symptoms, Diagnosis, Treatment

 Additional Treatments for Lupus

-Corticosteroids: Corticosteroids are hormones that have both immuno-regulatory and anti-inflammatory properties; they are usually created in minor quantities in the human adrenal gland and control various metabolic functions.
+Corticosteroids are hormones that have both immuno-regulatory and anti-inflammatory properties; they are usually created in minor quantities in the human adrenal gland and control various metabolic functions.
 Synthetic Corticosteroids help to reduce immune system activity and inflammation; the most commonly prescribed one is Prednisone.
-Steroids can have various side-effects and the dose has to be regulated in order to achieve the desired anti-inflammatory and anti-immune effects desired while keeping any undesirable side effects at a minimum.
-People who take steroids at high doses over a long period of time are most likely to experience negative side-effects.
-Some of the undesired side-effects include acne, a round face, weight gain, stomach ulcers, bruising easily, high blood pressure, osteoporosis, diabetes, cataracts, hyperactivity, increased appetite and an increased risk of infection.
+Steroids can have various side effects and the dose has to be regulated to achieve the desired anti-inflammatory and anti-immune effects desired while keeping any undesirable side effects at a minimum.
+People who take steroids at high doses over a long period of time are most likely to experience negative side effects.
+Some undesired side effects include acne, a round face, weight gain, stomach ulcers, bruising easily, high blood pressure, osteoporosis, diabetes, cataracts, hyperactivity, increased appetite and an increased risk of infection.

-Antimalarials: Hydroxychloroquine or Chloroquine, usually used to treat malaria, can be used to treat some people who have Lupus as well; mostly people with Lupus who have joint and skin symptoms.
+Hydroxychloroquine or Chloroquine, typically used to treat malaria, can be used to treat some people who have Lupus as well; mostly people with Lupus who have joint and skin symptoms.
 Unfortunately, it can take months before the benefits of taking these medications are proven.
-On rare occasion a person taking these medications may experience rashes or diarrhea.
-Other Anti-malarial medications like Quinine may affect a person's eyes, so if they are used it is important to see an ophthalmologist on a regular basis.
-The manufacturer of these medications has suggested that people who are about to start taking these medications should visit an ophthalmologist prior to taking them, and then have an eye exam every six months afterward.
+On a rare occasion, a person taking these medications may experience rashes or diarrhea.
+Other Anti-malarial medications like Quinine may affect a person's eyes, so if they are used, it is important to see an ophthalmologist regularly.
+The manufacturer of these medications has suggested that people who are about to start taking these medications should visit an ophthalmologist before taking them, and then have an eye exam every six months afterward.

-Immuno-modulating Drugs: Immuno-modulating Drugs include Azathioprine and Cyclophosphamide, and are part of a group of medications referred to as, 'Cytotoxic,' or, 'Immunosuppressive,' medications.
-They are somewhat like Corticosteroid medications because they reduce inflammation and the immune system; they also have side-effects.
-Some of the side-effects of these medications include an increased risk of infection, anemia, and the potential for a low white blood cell count.
+Immuno-modulating Drugs include Azathioprine and Cyclophosphamide, and are part of a group of medications referred to as, 'Cytotoxic,' or, 'Immunosuppressive,' medications.
+They are somewhat like Corticosteroid medications because they reduce inflammation and the immune system; they also have side effects.
+Some side effects of these medications include an increased risk of infection, anemia, and the potential for a low white blood cell count.
 Using these medications may also predispose a person to cancer at a later point in life.

-Methotrexate and Cyclosporine: Methotrexate and Cyclosporine are immuno-modulating medications that are under an investigational phase in the treatment of Lupus and are used along with Aphaeresis, which is a blood-filtering treatment.
+Methotrexate and Cyclosporine are immuno-modulating medications that are under an investigational phase in the treatment of Lupus and are used along with Aphaeresis, which is a blood-filtering treatment.
 Used by itself, Aphaeresis has shown results that have not been promising.
-Like other medications, Methotrexate and Cyclosporine also have side-effects.
+Like other medications, Methotrexate and Cyclosporine also have side effects.
 There are other things referred to as, 'agents,' that are being used that are directed towards specific cells in the immune system in the fight against Lupus.
 Some of these agents block the production of certain antibodies; others suppress the creation of antibodies through additional means.
-An example of this includes immunoglobulin shots that are given regularly in order to increase a person's platelet count; something that is important to the process of coagulation.
+An example of this includes immunoglobulin shots that are given regularly to increase a person's platelet count; something that is important to the process of coagulation.